bquast/bquast.github.io/_posts/2015-10-21-neural-network-iv-simulated.md

 ##      15.949        1.008
 {% endhighlight %}

-Now using a neural network
+Now we can do the same using a neural network

 {% highlight r %}